How to Sync Outlook Calendar with iPhone - The Complete 2025 Guide

 Note: The iOS version used for the steps above is 18.6.
 If you're having issues finding the “Mail” settings, please type “Mail” in the Settings search box.
 Older iOS versions have the “Mail” settings under Settings > General.

-How to sync Outlook Calendar with iPhone through iCloud Calendar
+How to sync Outlook Calendar with iPhone through a Calendar Synchronization App

 Another way of syncing Outlook Calendar with your iPhone is to use a calendar synchronization app that integrates with Outlook and iCloud, and is able to keep them in sync in both directions.